CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Introduction

+Contrastive Language-Image Pretraining (CLIP)~\citep{radford2021learning} has shown that contrastive learning at scale from noisy image descriptions yields strong visual features.
+CLIP's visual-language space allows for a wide range of text-image downstream tasks, including in zero-shot settings.

+At inference, CLIP performs zero-shot classification by measuring the similarity between image embeddings and class labels expressed as text prompts, as shown in~Fig.~\hyperref[fig:teaser_figure]{1a}.
+Yet, the performance may still be unsatisfying for data underrepresented in CLIP's pretraining set.
+Examples of such cases include geospatial data, \textit{e.g.},~EuroSAT~\citep{helber2019eurosat} and specialized data, \textit{e.g.},~FGVCAircraft~\citep{maji2013fine}.
+This has led to a key challenge in transfer learning: \textit{how to efficiently adapt CLIP to new tasks with only a few labeled samples?}

-Hinging on only a few labeled samples for supervision, model training is prone to overfitting.
+Using only a few labeled samples, model training risks overfitting.
 The common strategy is to avoid full fine-tuning and instead adapt only a few parameters~\citep{kumar2022fine}.
-Starting from a concept-rich pretrained CLIP model, such parameter-efficient strategies have been shown to be effective for few-shot tasks.
-In this direction, the literature explores three avenues schematized in \cref{fig:teaser_figure}.
-First, prompt tuning~\citep{zhou2022learning,zhou2022conditional} replaces the template with learnable parameters in the word embedding space, while freezing both vision and text encoders.
-Second, CLIP adapters~\citep{gao2024clip} learn a multi-layer perceptron~(MLP) on top of the frozen visual or text features, and use a residual connection aiming at partially using the zero-shot features.
-In these two paradigms, the text embeddings are used as classification weights.
-Third, linear probing (LP)~\citep{radford2021learning} simply trains a linear classifier on top of the frozen visual features.
+Starting from a concept-rich pretrained CLIP model, such parameter-efficient strategies have proved effective for few-shot tasks.
+To this end, the literature explores three avenues (\cref{fig:teaser_figure}).
+First, linear probing (LP)~\citep{radford2021learning,huang2024lp++,silva2024closer} trains a linear classifier on the frozen visual features.
+Second, Adapters~\citep{gao2024clip,zhang2022tip,song2023meta} introduce a multi-layer perceptron~(MLP) on top of frozen visual or text features, using residual connections to incorporate zero-shot features.
+Third, prompt tuning~\citep{zhou2022learning,zhou2022conditional} replaces the prompt template with learnable parameters, while freezing both vision and text encoders.

-While technically simple and parameter-efficient, existing solutions still have limitations.
-Prompt tuning methods~\citep{zhou2022learning,chen2023plot,zhu2023prompt} are slow to train as gradients need to be backpropagated over the entire text encoder.
-In addition, varying context lengths and class-name positions affect performance.
-Adapters~\citep{gao2024clip,zhang2022tip} impose architectural choices of the MLP, the bottleneck dimension and the residual connection.
-Linear probing methods~\cite{radford2021learning,lin2023multimodality,huang2024lp++,silva2024closer} cannot be applied to open-class and cross-dataset transfer settings since the classifier is restricted to few-shot training classes.
+While simple and parameter-efficient, existing CLIP adaptation strategies come with important drawbacks.
+Linear probing~\cite{radford2021learning,lin2023multimodality,huang2024lp++,silva2024closer}, cache-based adapters~\cite{zhang2022tip} and text adapters~\cite{yu2023task} are limited to few-shot settings and cannot handle open-class or cross-dataset tasks.
+Prompt tuning methods~\citep{zhou2022learning,zhou2022conditional,chen2023plot,zhu2023prompt,khattak2023maple} are slow to train because gradients must flow through the full text encoder; their performance can also fluctuate with context length and class-name positions.
+Adapter-based approaches~\citep{song2023meta,gao2024clip,zhang2022tip} introduce architectural and hyperparameter sensitivity that complicates robust deployment across datasets.